 This past weekend, we took Alex to the Vans store to pick out a new pair of shoes.
-He originally chose a brightly colored pair and just when we thought we were done, the Vans employee that was helping get Alex fitted said, “You know, a lot of people like to buy the plain white slip-ons and use fabric markers to create their own design.”
+He originally chose a brightly colored pair he’d seen on shoe hero, and just when we thought we were done, the Vans employee that was helping get Alex fitted said, “You know, a lot of people like to buy the plain white slip-ons and use fabric markers to create their own design.”

 Alex’s eyes got huge and bright.
 He was sold on the idea!
 So we bought a white pair of shoes and headed home with only a vague idea of how we would paint them.
 We knew that since his latest and fiercest obsession is Minecraft, the design of choice would likely be something from that game.

 This morning, we headed to Hobby Lobby to grab some fabric markers and chose several shades of green, a gray, and a black.
 Minecraft fans, I’m sure you see where this is going.

 Yep!
 Creeper shoes-ssssssss.
 For non-Minecrafters, Creepers are the worst of the bad guys.
 They hiss, they blow you up, and they….well, they creep.
 Not necessarily in that order.